MicrosoftDocs/dynamics365smb-docs/FullExperience/FinanceAdvanced/manage-finance-charges.md

 > [!NOTE]
 >  You use finance charge memos to calculate interest and finance charges and to inform your customers about interest and finance charges without reminding them of overdue payments.
 Alternatively, you can calculate interest on overdue payments when you create reminders.

  You can manually create a finance charge memo for an individual customer, and fill in the lines automatically.
-Alternatively, you can use the **\($ B\_191 Create Finance Charge Memos $\)** batch job to create finance charge memos for all or selected customers with overdue balances.
+Alternatively, you can use the **Create Finance Charge Memos** batch job to create finance charge memos for all or selected customers with overdue balances.

  After you create the finance charge memos, you can modify them.
 The text that appears at the beginning and end of the finance charge memo is determined by the finance charge terms, and can be seen in the **Description** column on the lines.
 If a calculated amount has been inserted automatically in the beginning or ending text, the text will not be adjusted if you delete lines.
 Then you must use the **Update Finance Charge Text** function.